-Jason Nieh is an associate professor of Computer Science and Co-Director of the Software Systems Laboratory at Columbia University.
+Jason Nieh is a Professor of Computer Science and Co-Director of the Software Systems Laboratory at Columbia University.
 He has served as a consultant to both government and industry, including as the technical advisor to nine States on the Microsoft Antitrust Settlement, and as an expert witness before the US International Trade Commission.
-He is currently Chief Scientist of Cellrox.
-Professor Nieh has made research contributions in software systems across a broad range of areas, including operating systems, virtualization, thin-client computing, cloud computing, mobile computing, multimedia, web technologies, and performance evaluation.
-Honors for his research work include the Sigma Xi Young Investigator Award, awarded once every two years in the physical sciences and engineering, a National Science Foundation CAREER Award, a Department of Energy Early Career Award, several IBM Faculty Awards and IBM Shared University Research Awards, and various best paper awards, including the 2011 SOSP Best Paper Award and the 2004 MobiCom Best Student Paper Award.
+He was previously Chief Scientist of Cellrox and Desktone, acquired by VMware.
+Professor Nieh has made research contributions in software systems across a broad range of areas, including operating systems, virtualization, thin-client computing, cloud computing, mobile computing, high-performance computing, multimedia, web technologies, and performance evaluation.
+Technologies he developed are now widely used in Android, Linux, and other major operating system platforms.
+Honors for his research work include the Sigma Xi Young Investigator Award, awarded once every two years in the physical sciences and engineering, a National Science Foundation CAREER Award, a Department of Energy Early Career Award, five IBM Faculty Awards and two IBM Shared University Research Awards, six Google Research Awards, and various best paper awards, including those from MobiCom, SIGCSE, SIGMETRICS, and SOSP.
 A dedicated teacher, he received the Distinguished Faculty Teaching Award from the Columbia Engineering School Alumni Association for his innovations in teaching operating systems and for introducing virtualization as a pedagogical tool.
 Professor Nieh earned his B.S. from MIT and his M.S. and Ph.D. from Stanford University, all in Electrical Engineering.